 I never responded to the Festival Faithful outreach last year.
 Is it possible I still have tickets?

 Yes.
 Unless you requested a refund or made an arrangement to release your tickets, your 2020 tickets were rolled over to 2021.
-Your new (2021) passes will arrive by email by about July 1.
-You can contact email@example.com if you need to clarify this.
+Your new (2021) passes will arrive by email by about end of July.
+You can contact firstname.lastname@example.org if you need to clarify this.

 If I am a Festival Faithful ticket holder.
 Will I receive new tickets, or should I bring my 2020 tickets?

-New tickets will be issued to you via email around July 1.
+New tickets will be issued to you via email toward the end of July.
 These tickets will be good for the same day(s) of the week you originally purchased for 2020.

 As a Festival Faithful ticket holder will I receive early entry?

 Yes.
 Festival Faithful ticket holders who wish to receive early entry should arrive for 2pm (Friday) and 10am (Saturday/Sunday) gates and join the Festival Faithful entry line.
 The Festival Faithful ticket holders who are in line at that time will be allowed first entry.
 Following initial entry, all festival goers will be allowed in in the order they arrive.

 Will food and craft vendors take debit/credit cards?